 The view of the Kent Downs AONB

-The view of the North Downs across the Great Stour valley seen from Occupation Road.
-The tower in Met Station field was part of the Rothampsted insect suction trap network between 1966 and 2019.
-The Wye weather station collected data for the Met Office until Imperial College took over Wye College in 2000.
+The North Downs across the Great Stour valley, viewed from Occupation Road.
+The tower in Met Station field was part of the Rothampsted Insect Survey suction trap network between 1966 and 2019.
+This collected data on migrating aphids as part of 'the most comprehensive standardised long-term data on insects in the World.'
+The Wye Weather Station in the same field collected data for the Met Office, until Imperial College took over Wye College in 2000.

 Did you know...